Canadian Community Health Survey - Annual Component (CCHS)

-The CCHS covers the population 12 years of age and over living in the ten provinces and the three territories.
-Excluded from the survey's coverage are: persons living on reserves and other Aboriginal settlements in the provinces; full-time members of the Canadian Forces; the institutionalized population and persons living in the Quebec health regions of Région du Nunavik and Région des Terres-Cries-de-la-Baie-James.
-Altogether, these exclusions represent less than 3% of the target population.
+The 2023 CCHS covers the population 18 years of age and over living in the ten provinces and the three territories.
+Excluded from the survey's coverage are: persons living on reserves and other Aboriginal settlements in the provinces; full-time members of the Canadian Forces; the institutionalized population, and persons living in the Quebec health regions of Région du Nunavik and Région des Terres-Cries-de-la-Baie-James.
+Altogether, these exclusions represent less than 3% of the Canadian population aged 18 and over.

-In addition to the field test, the computer application for data collection is extensively tested in-house each time changes are made.
-The objective of these tests is to identify any errors in the program flow and text before the start of the main survey.
+The computer application for data collection is extensively tested in-house each time changes are made.
+The objective of these tests is to identify and correct any errors in the program flow and text before the start of the main survey.

-This is a sample survey with a cross-sectional design.
+This is a sample survey with a stratified sample and cross-sectional design.

 Responding to this survey is voluntary.

 Data is collected from survey respondents either through an electronic questionnaire (EQ) directly online or assisted by a Statistics Canada interviewer through CATI (computer assisted telephone interviewing) or CAPI (computer assisted personal interviewing).
 A letter is mailed to the selected dwelling, which contains a code that gives access to the online questionnaire.
 It also informs the householder about the survey and asks that a household member access the questionnaire online with the given access code to answer some preliminary questions including a listing of all people that reside in that dwelling.
 From this information, a household member aged 18 or older is then randomly selected to participate in the survey.
 An email containing a second access code is sent to the selected respondent so that they may answer their portion online.